Introduction and orientation in social service and community settings and supervised practical work in the field.

 - Learning Outcomes

-- Have a working knowledge of the agency in terms of its policies and procedures; protocols, organisation and resourcing; the services it provides and the role and tasks of its workers
+- Have a working knowledge of the organisation in terms of its policies and procedures, protocols, organisation, and resourcing; the services it provides and the role and tasks of its workers.

-- Develop and apply appropriate skills and methods for working with users of the services, be they individuals, families/whānau, groups, communities, iwi or organisations
+- Have developed and applied appropriate skills and methods for working with users of the services be they individuals, families/whānau, groups, communities, iwi, or organisations.

-- Through supervision, have an awareness of one's own attitudes and values, social analysis, limitations and strengths in relation to the work undertaken in the agency/setting
+- Through supervision: have an awareness of one's own attitudes and values, limitations and strengths in relation to the work undertaken in the organisation/setting.

-- Understand the professional elements of social and/or community work
+- Have an understanding of the professional elements of social and/or community work.

 In addition to these paper learning objectives students are also expected to develop at least three additional personal learning objectives to be achieved in the first placement.